iiclab/glcc-frcn.pytorch/README.md

 This prposed method is composed in 2 stage, the one is Faster R-CNN and the other is GLCC(Global and Local features Conjunct Classifier).

+This model can be trained end-to-end.
+In experiment, we trained Faster R-CNN (1-st stage) to detect each region, next we trained GLCC and former VGG16 backbone.

 ![](assets/sabaster_rcnn.png)

 **Algorythm**